 The Samurai sword—or katana—was once a symbol of prowess in feudal Japan.
 With their strong yet flexible curved steel blades, the swords were used by the Japanese Samurai.
-Even today, samurai sword-making uses the same labor-intensive way as centuries ago.
-(We’re not talking about the replicas made at a fraction of the cost!)
+Even today, samurai sword-making uses the same labor-intensive way as centuries ago (not talking about the replicas made at a fraction of the cost!)

-Keep reading as I share all about Samurai swords, their history, how they’re made—and some top sword-making experiences in Japan!
+Keep reading as I share all about Samurai swords, their history, how they’re made—and the top sword-making experiences in Japan!

 The History of Samurai Swords